Windows 10 In-Place Feature Update

 How long will the upgrade take?

 In general, around 90 minutes.
-Users may experience a range in times depending on which laptop model they have, how many programs they have installed, network speed, and how much data they have on their hard drive.
+Users may experience a range in times depending on which computer model they have, how many programs they have installed, network speed, and how much free space they have on their hard drive.